 - 1 pot creme fraiche (for serving, optional)

 - Pre heat the oven to 190C (180C fan).
-Lightly grease the 25 cm round flan/ tart dish with some butter and set aside.
+Lightly grease the 25 cm round flan/ tart dish or oven-safe dish with some butter and set aside.

 - In a medium bowl, mix the cherries and rum/ bourbon and set aside while you prepare the batter.